ercanbeyen/exam-management-system/README.md

 - Use Admin Server to monitor health of services.
 - Use Zipkin Server to trace requests.

-### Api Documentation
+### API Documentation
 ---
-You may use Swagger-UI with the port of the application you configured to access the project's api documentation.<br/>
+You may use Swagger-UI with the port of the application you configured to access the project's API documentation.<br/>
-You should use the below url to access the Swagger-UI.<br/>
+You should use the below URL to access the Swagger-UI.<br/>
 `http://localhost:${PORT}/swagger-ui.html`